 14 Natural Remedies for Constipation

-There are many different causes of constipation, the most common of which is not having enough fibre in your daily diet.
+Digestive issues are a concern for many women.
+Considering that the gut is where our vitality is built (nutrient absorption and waste elimination), it's no wonder that there are many different causes of constipation, the most common of which is not having enough fibre in your daily diet.
 Some other possible causes include thyroid problems, diabetes, certain medications, increasing age, misalignments within the Ileocaecal and Houston valves, and not enough physical activity.

 Other factors that contribute to constipation